 - Developing your career: Finding support, connecting to professional organizations, strategies & challenges for moving up the ladder, and seeking out mentoring experiences.

-- The opportunity to research the challenges/barriers that higher ed faces for our learning landscapes, which includes pedagogy and design of online, blended, and F2F learning.
-In particular, the issues encounter with HE faculty and staff development, systemic challenges, and student access.
+- The opportunity to research the challenges/barriers facing our learning landscapes, which includes pedagogy and design of online, blended, and F2F learning.
+In particular, the issues encounter with higher ed faculty and staff development, systemic challenges, and student access.
 Those organizations who are aligned with a similar research agenda, i.e. new ideas of learning, learning delivery, and approaches to educational models impacting us now and in the future, would entice me to apply.

 - The ability to apply research into practice.
 This means continuing to be active in the field of learning and teaching, through course instruction and/or training & development programs for formal and informal learning.
 The idea of creating and delivering curriculum to various campus stakeholders who share similar emerging ideas for learning and research is exciting to me.